What is the molecular symbol for ozone?

 Prepare for the Utah Water Distribution Test.
 Enhance your skills with flashcards and multiple choice questions, each offering hints and detailed explanations.
 Boost your confidence for exam day!

-The molecular symbol for ozone is represented by O3.
-Ozone is a triatomic molecule composed of three oxygen atoms bonded together.
-This specific arrangement of atoms is what distinguishes ozone from diatomic oxygen (O2), which consists of only two oxygen atoms.
+The molecular symbol for ozone is represented as O3.
+Ozone is a molecule consisting of three oxygen atoms bonded together.
+This distinguishes it from molecular oxygen, which is commonly found in the atmosphere as O2, consisting of only two oxygen atoms.

 Subscribe